Statikman619/Offline-Budget-Trackers/README.md

 ## Description
 A user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.
 ## Installation
-npm i and add all the related dependencies
+Clone this repository to receive all my files.
+Once you have my code make sure you are in the correct file directory. in the command line run "npm install" in the terminal to download all the needed dependencies.
 ## Usage
-Add transactions or deposits while offline and they will appear once you're back online.
+You can Add transactions and name them anything you like you can also add deposits all while you're offline but they will not appear until you're back online.
 ## License MIT
 ## Contributors
 Mike with the help of Herm, Elma, Joey during office hours and my awesome tutor Andrew.